San Agustin Church (Manila): History

-San Agustin Church is located in General Luna St., Manila.
-The present structure is actually the third Augustinian church erected on the site.
+Located along General Luna Street in Intramuros, the present structure is the third Augustinian church erected on the site.
 The first San Agustin Church was the first religious structure constructed by the Spaniards on the island of Luzon.
 Made of bamboo and nipa, it was completed in 1571, but destroyed by fire in December 1574 during the attempted invasion of Manila by the forces of Limahong.
 A second wooden structure built on the same site was destroyed in February 1583 by a fire that started when a candle ignited drapery on the funeral bier during services for Spanish Governor-General Gonzalo Ronquillo de Peñalosa.